 Today, my wife shares about her week and reflects on her parenting journey thus far.
 I hope you enjoy.

 This week, my kids are off for the Thanksgiving holiday.
 Good for them.
 I have to work Thanksgiving Day and the day after, A. K. A. “Black Friday,” so I’ll be having Thanksgiving a day early.
 But as I’m preparing the for the upcoming days of madness, I’m thinking about how Thanksgiving was when I was my kids’ age.
-It wasn’t always about retailers getting a leg up on the competition.
-It wasn’t about fighting other customers over something that stores probably had a surplus of.
-No, Thanksgiving was not the cash cow as it is now.
-At least, not as much back when I was growing up.
+Continue reading “Thanksgiving: Remembering the Past and Building the Present”

 The Flash Fiction Hive Started a new series of prompts for the month of October.
 Here’s my latest story.